-NCAC Online Training (requires one-time registration to create a user ID and password)
+NCAC Virtual Training Center (requires one-time registration to create a user ID and password)

 Ask the Expert sessions may be viewed individually or by groups of child abuse professionals.
 Groups may also register under one name and participate in a meeting room with one person submitting questions for the group.
 All participants will have access to a recording of the broadcast as well as presentation slides and any related articles recommended by the presenter.

 PLEASE NOTE: Training Certificates are not available for Ask the Expert Sessions.

 - 50 Shades of the Impact of Pornography - Cordelia Anderson, MA (Course ID: NCAC-ATE-010) More Info